atolab/zenoh-web/content/docs/manual/abstractions.md

 ## Subscriber

-An entity registering interest for any change (put, update or delete) to a value associated with a key matching the specified [key expression](#key-expression).
+An entity registering interest for any change (put or delete) to a value associated with a key matching the specified [key expression](#key-expression).

 ---